-The audit team can play a critical role in maintaining the integrity of the nonprofit's financial reporting.
+The audit team can play a critical role in maintaining the integrity of the NPO's financial reporting.
 Volunteers with the following qualities should be selected from the board or general membership:

-- A familiarity with how organizational activities are reflected in the financial statements. - Some understanding of the auditing process and GAAS. - A willingness to match documents, such as expense vouchers to check numbers and donations to bank deposits. - Some understanding of the organization's internal controls (safeguarding of assets, authorization policies, reconciliation processes, and segregation of duties). - An understanding of the riskier areas of the organization's operations (where might fraud occur).

-Consideration should be given to individuals with experience in business, such as bankers, internal auditors, CPAs and corporate officers.
-Executive officers from previous years are also a possibility.
+- A familiarity with how organizational activities are reflected in the financial statements - Some understanding of the auditing process and GAAS - A willingness to match documents, such as expense vouchers to check numbers and donations to bank deposits experience in business, such as bankers, internal auditors, CPAs and corporate officers.
+Executive officers from previous years are also excellent choices.
 However, make sure the candidates being considered are not those engaged in the actual transactions being audited.